Delicious Strawberry Lemon Layer Cake Recipe for Every Celebration

 Storage and Shelf Life

-Signs of spoilage include off-smells or changes in texture; when in doubt, always err on the side of caution.
+Signs of spoilage include off-smells or any signs of freezer burn, such as ice crystals.
+Always inspect before consuming and err on the side of caution.

 Make Ahead Strategies